 Research shows that today’s average medical practice overhead is actually between 60% and 70%.

 Overhead is calculated as costs as a percentage of revenue.
-Basically, all revenues that don’t go into your pocket.
+Basically, this means any and all revenues that don’t go into your pocket.

 Almost every medical practice can lower expenses somewhere to reduce overhead.
 The trick is finding out where and how much.
 The following information will get you started in the right direction with: